originphp/website/source/docs/controller/request.md

 ## Allowing certain method

-You can also allow only certain HTTP request methods, this can be a string or an array of methods.
+You can also allow only certain HTTP request methods, this can be a string or an array of methods, if a method is used that is not in the list, it will throw an exception.

 ```php
 public function delete($id = null)